bcaro/wifilightV2-doc/docs/en_US/index.md

 Thereafter, device control is local.

+Notes:
-Note: HS100 HS110 KP105 KP110 sockets may need to use the V2 protocol, make the modification manually.
+- HS100 HS110 KP105 KP110 sockets may need to use V2 protocol, make the modification manually.
+- All TP-link devices present in the cloud are created, especially TP-link wifi routers or hotspots.
+As the plugin does not recognize them, a TAPO P100 socket is created, just remove unnecessary devices.

 # Xiaomi Philips

 It is essential to recover a token allowing the plugin to communicate with Xiaomi Philips devices.